 - 1. Property insurance all types of property is covered, provided the value can be converted into pecuniary terms, thus forming the sum insured under the policy. - 2.
-Liability Insurance- Liability arising out of various contracts-employees liability, liability arising out of defective products, accident liability e.g. motor accidents - 3.
+Liability Insurance- Liability arising out of various contracts-employees liability, liability arising out of defective products, accident liability eg motor accidents - 3.
 Health and Accident /casualty insurance- health and personal accident insurance - 4.
-Insurance of interest e.g. one can insure one's interest in a property e.g. rental income from a property etc.
+Insurance of interest eg. one can insure one's interest in a property eg. rental income from a property etc.

-All the different types of general insurance policies will be discussed in the subsequent chapters.
-However, the primary function of a general insurance contract is to provide indemnity and security, an assurance that, in the event of any loss, the contract would indemnify the insured.
+The primary function of a general insurance contract is to provide security, an assurance that, in the event of any loss, the contract would indemnify the insured.